 It is also very easy for small hands to prime and load.
 The gun is front loaded with a single dart, and primed by pulling the loop at the back.
 The loop is easy to grip and pulls straight back with ease, keeping things super simple.

 This blaster is part of the Elite range, but it fires in a similar way to the BowStrike.
 So while it fires a little harder than featured the Star Wars blaster, it is not so hard that it will cause any real problems.

 So, what will your kids prefer?
 A blaster that glows in the dark, or one with pop out sight and arms?
 Or both?

 Nerf N-Strike Elite Triad EX-3 Blaster

-The NERF Triad is a great little blaster.
-Closely related to the Jolt (see below) but is like having 3 Jolts in one and usually for about the same price too!
+The NERF Triad one of my favorite NERF pistols.
+Closely related to the Jolt (see below) but it’s like having 3 Jolts in one, and usually for around the same price too!

 Nerf N-Strike Elite Jolt Blaster

 Here we have the Jolt.
 It is the smallest blaster NERF make, barely weighing more than 1.5oz and measuring just 1.3 x 5.4 x 5.4 inches.
 This makes it ideal for kids and the smallest of hands.